lixinW/ship-hats-docs/ship-hats-overview.md

 ### Tools Permissions

-For user roles and permissions related to tools, refer to respective [tool document area via the left navigation](tools-overview).
+For user roles and permissions related to tools, refer to the Users and Permissions section in the [SHIP-HATS Tools guide](https://docs.developer.tech.gov.sg/docs/ship-hats-tools-guide/#/tools-overview).
 <!--
 - [Bitbucket User Roles and Permission](bitbucket-user-role)
 - [Bamboo User Roles and Permission](bamboo-user-roles)